Ginkgo Biloba - Natural memory booster

 Ginkgo biloba and dementia

-Various neurological and psychiatric disorders are summarized under the term dementia, which are initially characterized by the progressive loss of cognitive abilities.
-In the later course of the disease there are personality changes, loss of everyday competence and severe restrictions in motor skills, memory and linguistic expressions.
+Various neurological and psychiatric disorders are summarised under the term dementia, which are initially characterised by the progressive loss of cognitive abilities.
+In the later course of the disease there are personality changes, loss of everyday competence and severe restrictions in motor skills, memory, and linguistic expressions.

 The causes of the development of dementia are only clear for some forms of the disease, for others there are still no clear results.
 Treatment options depend on the cause and progress of the disease.
 In some cases - especially at the beginning of the disease - the symptoms of the brain disorder are at least partially reversible or the development can be delayed.